Coelopleurus exquisitus

-The exquisite urchin (Coelopleurus exquisitus) is a sea urchin species found off the coast of the island of New Caledonia in the Pacific Ocean.
+Coelopleurus exquisitus, the exquisite urchin, is a sea urchin species found off the coast of the island of New Caledonia in the Pacific Ocean.
 It is an epifaunal deepwater species living at depths between 240 and 520 m and was only identified and named in 2006.

 Colouration

 The colouration and pattern of C. exquisitus is vibrant and distinctive.
 Examined individuals of the species show that the test is up to 35 mm in diameter, with long, curved spines.
 These primary spikes are curved and banded with red and light green.
 It has large purple interambulacral regions with undulating lavender lines, while the remainder of the epithelium is coloured olive or light brown.
-This makes it highly sought-after by collectors, which may threaten the species.
+This makes it highly sought after by collectors, which may threaten the species.
 However, too little is known about the species to confirm their number.
 The purpose of the pigmentation, which is present in both the skin and skeleton, is also unknown, given the low light conditions of its habitat.
 One presented theory is that the species migrated from shallower waters and has maintained its colouring.